-The Intesa Sanpaolo Group operates through six business segments:
+The Intesa Sanpaolo Group operates through seven business units:

-a) The Banca dei Territori division: focuses on the market and centrality of the territory for stronger relations with individuals, small and medium-sized businesses and non-profit entities.
-The division includes the Italian subsidiary banks and the activities in industrial credit, leasing and factoring carried out through Mediocredito Italiano.

-- b) The Corporate and Investment Banking division: a global partner who supports, taking a mediumlong term view, the balanced and sustainable development of corporates and financial institutions both nationally and internationally.
+- a) The Banca dei Territori division: focuses on the market and centrality of the territory for stronger relations with individuals, small and medium-sized businesses and non-profit entities.
+The division includes the Italian subsidiary banks and the activities in industrial credit, leasing and factoring carried out through Mediocredito Italiano. - b) The Corporate and Investment Banking division: a global partner who supports, taking a mediumlong term view, the balanced and sustainable development of corporates and financial institutions both nationally and internationally.
 Its main activities include capital markets, investment banking carried out through Banca IMI.
-The division is present in 28 countries where it facilitates the crossborder activities of its customers through a specialist network made up of branches, representative offices and subsidiary banks focused on corporate banking.
-The division operates in the public finance sector as a global partner for public administration. - c) The Private Banking division: serves the customer segment consisting of private clients and high net worth individuals with the offering of products and services tailored for this segment.
-The division includes Fideuram Intesa Sanpaolo Private Banking, with about 5,850 private bankers. - d) The International Subsidiary Banks division: includes the following commercial banking subsidiaries: Intesa Sanpaolo Bank Albania, Intesa Sanpaolo Banka Bosna i Hercegovinain Bosnia and Herzegovina, Privredna Banka Zagreb in Croatia, the Prague branch of VUB Banka in the Czech Republic, Bank of Alexandria in Egypt, CIB Bank in Hungary, Intesa Sanpaolo Bank Romania, Banca Intesa in the Russian Federation, Banca Intesa Beograd in Serbia, VUB Banka in Slovakia and Intesa Sanpaolo Bank in Slovenia. - e) The Asset Management division: asset management solutions targeted at the Group's customers, commercial networks outside the Group, and the institutional clientele.
-The division includes Eurizon with €239 billion of assets under management. - f) The Insurance division: insurance and pension products tailored for the Group's clients.
-The division includes Intesa Sanpaolo Vita, Fideuram Vita and Intesa Sanpaolo Assicura with direct deposits and technical reserves of approximately €144 billion.

-In addition, there is the Corporate Centre, which is responsible for guidance, coordination and control of the entire Group, as well as for the Capital Light Bank business unit, the Treasury and ALM operations.
-The Capital Light Bank business unit has been set up to extract greater value from non-core activities through the workout of non-performing loans and repossessed assets, the sale of non-strategic equity stakes, and proactive management of other non-core assets (including Pravex-Bank in Ukraine).
+The division is present in 29 countries where it facilitates the crossborder activities of its customers through a specialist network made up of branches, representative offices and subsidiary banks focused on corporate banking.
+The division operates in the public finance sector as a global partner for public administration. - c) The International Subsidiary Banks division: includes the following commercial banking subsidiaries: Intesa Sanpaolo Bank Albania, Intesa Sanpaolo Banka Bosna i Hercegovina in Bosnia and Herzegovina, Privredna Banka Zagreb in Croatia, the Prague branch of VUB Banka in the Czech Republic, Bank of Alexandria in Egypt, CIB Bank in Hungary, Intesa Sanpaolo Bank Romania, Banca Intesa in the Russian Federation, Banca Intesa Beograd in Serbia, VUB Banka in Slovakia and Banka Koper in Slovenia. - d) The Private Banking division: serves the customer segment consisting of private clients and high net worth individuals with the offering of products and services tailored for this segment.
+The division includes Fideuram Intesa Sanpaolo Private Banking, with about 5,900 private bankers. - e) The Asset Management division: asset management solutions targeted at the Group's customers, commercial networks outside the Group, and the institutional clientele.
+The division includes Eurizon Capital with €236 billion of assets under management. - f) The Insurance division: insurance and pension products tailored for the Group's clients.
+The division includes Intesa Sanpaolo Vita, Fideuram Vita and Intesa Sanpaolo Assicura with direct deposits and technical reserves of approximately €143 billion. - g) Capital Light Bank: set up to extract greater value from non-core activities through the workout of non-performing loans and repossessed assets, the sale of non-strategic equity stakes, and proactive management of other non-core assets (including Pravex-Bank in Ukraine).